 Making sure you’re getting the most from your employer’s retirement plan is important for two reasons.

-First, you want to make sure you’re taking advantage of the free money your employer is giving you.
+First, you want to ensure you’re taking advantage of your employer’s free money.

 Second, you want to make sure your retirement savings are growing as quickly as possible.